tendersearls/tldr/README.md

 [Minitest-compatible](#minitest-compatibility), and downright pleasant test framework for Ruby.

-The "big idea" here is to run the `tldr` command repeatedly as you work—as opposed to only running the test of whatever you're working on—even if your suite is over the 1.8 second time limit.
-Because TLDR shuffles and runs in parallel and is guaranteed to take less than two seconds, **you'll actually wind up running _all_ of your tests quite often as you work**, catching any problems much earlier than if you wait until the end of the day to push your work and let a continuous integration server run the full suite.
+The "big idea" here is TLDR is designed for users to run the `tldr` command repeatedly as they work—as opposed to only running the tests for whatever is being worked on.
+Even if the suite run over the 1.8 second time limit.
+Because TLDR shuffles and runs in parallel and is guaranteed to take less than two seconds,
+**you'll actually wind up running _all_ of your tests quite often as you work**, catching any problems much earlier than if you had waited until the end of the day to push your work and let a continuous integration server run the full suite.

 Some stuff you might like: